-During the next academic year, I plan to convert my dissertation into a book manuscript and to conduct research for my second project on the culinary legacies of colonialism and the political significance of African food and foodways in contemporary Europe.
+During the next academic year, I plan to revise my book manuscript, currently under external review at an academic press.
+Additionally, I will continue to conduct research for my second project on the culinary legacies of colonialism and the political significance of African food and foodways in contemporary Europe.
 The materials for this project address all five senses: I analyze recipes, maps, songs, photographs, and oral histories to connect Fascist-period depictions of East African women’s domestic labor in Italian homesteads in relation with the postcolonial and decolonial narratives that confront these representations.
 Thanks to the support of the Wolfsonian-FIU Fellowship, I spent November 2016 investigating the museum’s new collection of Ethiopian ephemera.

 Following these themes, my Cornell University doctoral dissertation “Feeding Fascism: Tabletop Politics in Italy and Italian East Africa, 1922-1945,” examined the transnational history of Fascism across Italy and Italian East Africa (modern-day Ethiopia, Eritrea, and Somalia).
 In Fall 2016 I successfully defended my Ph.D. in Italian Studies to complete the requirements of my Romance Studies degree with a certificate in Feminist, Gender, and Sexuality Studies.
 For this project, I used food as a lens to examine the daily negotiation of power between East African women and the Italian state, demonstrating how bids for nutrition and taste speak to broader questions of gendered forms of labor, the social construction of race and racism, and what is at stake in the struggle for control over food production and consumption.
 Fellowships from Oxford, Cornell, AAUW, NSWA, and the CLIR Mellon Foundation have supported my research at the Ministry of Foreign Affairs, the Ministry of Health, and the Barilla Gastronomic Library, as well as thirty additional archives, libraries, and museums.